Yes, We Have Errors

 We have been through each one of these systems countless times, even to the extent of indexing each system creator's HTML files with our entry IDs to make sure we covered every specification.

 Each time through, we have found errors, either due to our misinterpreting what was written or through faulty logic in the specification entries created to represent what was written.

 Naturally, we have corrected those errors and would like to think that we have caught them all, but...

-If an entry doesn't seem quite right to you, click the System info button (bottom, right of the window), and you can read the basis of each of our entries.
+If an entry doesn't seem quite right to you, click System Info in the Help menu, and you can read the basis of each of our entries.
 The info files also contain links to the system creator's original file(s).

 Even if we got the system creator's intent right, maybe you have good reason to believe that he is wrong.
 (Nobody's perfect.)

 Any errors you find, as well as suggestions or improvements, we appreciate hearing about.
 See the contact information at the end of this file.